Quantum-enhanced screened dark energy detection: Scalar field models

 The symmetron model has a conformal coupling and a potential given by \cite{Hinterbichler2010}

 and

 respectively.
 As for the chameleon, $M_s$ gives the symmetron-matter coupling and $\lambda_s$ determines the self-interaction strength.
-Unlike the chameleon, the symmetron effective potential has a $\mathbb{Z}_2$ symmetry which can be spontaneously broken in environments of low matter density (see Appendix \ref{app:veff}).
+Unlike the chameleon, the symmetron effective potential

+has a $\mathbb{Z}_2$ symmetry ($\varphi\rightarrow-\varphi$) which can be spontaneously broken in environments of low matter density, i.e.\,\,when the coefficient of the quadratic term in $\varphi$ is negative.
 This allows the symmetron to obtain a non-vanishing effective mass in regions where the ambient matter density is below the critical density $\rho^*=\mu^2M_s^2$.
 The symmetron field has a vanishing vacuum expectation value in high density regions ($\rho>\rho^*$) and thus a vanishing force.
 Consequently, the parameter $\mu$ determines the scale of the symmetron-matter decoupling.

+Fig.\,\ref{Fig:veff_symmetron} compares the symmetron effective potential for high (orange) and low (blue) density environments.
+Above the critical density $\rho^*$ (Fig.\,\ref{Fig:veff_symmetron}, orange curve), the minima of $V_\text{eff}$ are degenerate at $\varphi=0$, and so there is no fifth force.
+Below this density (Fig.\,\ref{Fig:veff_symmetron}, blue curve), the minima become non-degenerate and non-zero at an effective mass of